james-eo/hng13-stage0-frontend/README.md

 A responsive, accessible multi-page web application built with semantic HTML, modern CSS, and vanilla JavaScript.
 This project expands on the Stage 0 Profile Card to create a complete portfolio website with navigation, contact form validation, and reflective content.

-## 🎯 HNG Stage 1 Requirements

-This multi-page application includes all required pages and features:

 ### 📄 **Pages Overview**

 #### 1. **Home Page** (`index.html`)